-- 83. Prior to handing over witness statements to the VWU, the party calling the witness informs the other party and legal representatives of witnesses with dual status, where applicable, of the documentation to be handed over in order to resolve any potential disputes.
-In addition, the VWU will keep a proper record of all material provided to a witness prior to his/her testimony; such a record will be sent to the parties and participants by email, in advance of the hearing in which the witness will testify. - 84.
-The VWU has established a detailed protocol outlining the exact steps to be followed by the entity calling the witness regarding the provision and retention of the statement.
-The VWU will provide this protocol to the calling party prior to their handover of the witness statements to the VWU. - 85.
-The party delivers the statement in the language in which the witness originally gave the statement or which the witness can easily understand.
-Should the witness be illiterate, the statement will be read to the witness by a member of the Court's Interpretation and Translation Section ("STIC") or STIC will provide the audio recording of the statement in the language the witness easily understands. - 86.
+- 83. The entity calling the witness delivers the statement in the language in which the witness originally gave the statement or which the witness can easily understand.
+Should the witness be illiterate, the statement will be read to the witness by a member of the Court's Interpretation and Translation Section ("STIC") or STIC will provide the audio recording of the statement in the language the witness easily understands. - 84.
 Depending on the length of the statement, reading it might require considerable time and might thus have an impact on the logistical travel arrangements.
-It is, therefore, of utmost importance that the entity calling the witness accurately indicates the length of the statement and estimates the time required to read the statement when the services of the VWU are requested,
+It is, therefore, of utmost importance that the entity calling the witness accurately indicates the length of the statement and estimates the time required to read the statement when the services of the VWU are requested, i.e. 35 days prior to the scheduled arrival at the location of the Court.
+The VWU has developed guidelines to assist with estimating the time required for a witness to read their statement and will provide such guidelines to the entity calling the witness.